benaxline/EC327_FinalProject_SmartSnake/README.md

 ## Setting up Project Environment:

-In order to run the program, you need to make sure that your computer has the Python Programming Language installed:
+In order to run the program, you need to make sure that your computer has the Python Programming Language installed.
+Usually, python comes pre-installed on your machine if you have a mac.
+However, if not, you can click on the following link to install python.

 For Windows, follow: https://www.python.org/downloads/windows/